Transnational Repression

 August 2022: On August 24, the Italian weekly magazine Panorama published an article denouncing the barbaric practice of organ harvesting that China performs at an industrial pace.
 On August 28, the Embassy of the People’s Republic of China (PRC) in Italy published a reply on its own web site.
 The Embassy accused Panorama of defamation and plagiarism, expressing its “severe condemnation.”

 They claimed that China is based on the rule of law, and that Chinese laws prohibit selling human organs and performing illegal transplants, adding that all surgical operations of that kind are based on voluntary donations of organs.
-So, the Embassy continued, forcible human harvesting is only a “rumor” that has been “fabricated ad hoc by the heretic cult ‘Falun Gong’ and others anti-Chinese forces” to “create Sinophobia and deceive the international community.”
-The Embassy added that, “As everyone knows, ‘Falun Gong’ is anti-human anti-social cult, which destroyed countless families and a long time ago was banned by the Chinese government, according to its laws.”
+So, the Embassy continued, forcible human harvesting is only a “rumor” that has been “fabricated ad hoc by the heretic cult ‘Falun Gong’ and other anti-Chinese forces” to “create Sinophobia and deceive the international community.”
+The Embassy added that, “As everyone knows, ‘Falun Gong’ is an anti-human anti-social cult, which destroyed countless families and a long time ago was banned by the Chinese government, according to its laws.”
 (Source)

 Russia